cgeguizabal/cgeguizabal/README.md

 🚀 What I Do

-Build responsive, user-focused web apps that combine functionality with thoughtful design
+- Build responsive, user-focused web apps that combine functionality with thoughtful design

-Learn quickly on the go — I like to say “I’m great at doing things I don’t know how to do”
+- Learn quickly on the go — I like to say “I’m great at doing things I don’t know how to do”

-Adapt easily to new tools, workflows, and remote collaboration environments
+- Adapt easily to new tools, workflows, and remote collaboration environments

-🔑 Projects & Experience

-SPA with React & Firestore – Built a medical appointment app with React Hook Form and reusable components

-Freelance Web Development – Currently developing a client’s site with Next.js, Node.js, Zustand, and Sass

-Frontend Mentor Challenges – Solved real-world UI problems to sharpen responsive design and component reuse

 🎯 What Drives Me